 Rosalie Knecht is a social worker in New York City and was born and raised in Pennsylvania.
 She is the translator of César Aira’s “The Seamstress and the Wind” and has been a Center for Fiction Emerging Writer Fellow and a Fulbright English Teaching Assistant in Argentina.
 Her debut novel, “Relief Map,” was published by Tin House Books in 2016.
-Her second novel, “Who is Vera Kelly?” will be published by Tin House Books in June 2018.
+Her second novel, “Who is Vera Kelly?” was published by Tin House Books in June 2018.

 News and Reviews:

 5 great books to add to your summer reading list (Today)

 Must Read: The Thrilling New Novel About a Queer Spy In the 1960s During the Cold War (Out Magazine)